jmp-code-world/train/README.md

 1. Query the national rail database to find the next train on my route.
 This returns a json block with various data.
 2. Convert the json block into a simple text string message.
 3. Use google TTS to conver the message into a mp3 file.
 Store the mp3 file into a location that is monitored by a small dlna server.
-4. Send a request to the chromecast in my Google Home speaker to play the mp3 message from the dlna server.
+4. Send a request to the chromecast in my Google Home speaker to play the mp3 message.

 ## Things to be aware of:
 1. The request must be done over https with a security token of some sort.
 I do have an apache server in between to take care of that aspect.
-2. The dlna url is hard coded.
-This should be queried from the sqlite database.
-3. Do not forget to copy/rename the sample_config.yaml file to config.yaml and add your own values.
+2. Do not forget to copy/rename the sample_config.yaml file to config.yaml and add your own values.

 Special thanks to [thibauts](https://twitter.com/thibautseguy) for his [castv2-client](https://github.com/thibauts/node-castv2-client) library that makes it all possible.